allebone/help.omni.af.mil/docs/PEX/Training.md

 ## Unit Tasks

-Select the UNIT TASKS subtab to import HQ CT Task files and/or add local unit tasks \(if applicable\).
+Select the UNIT TASKS sub tab to import HQ CT Task files and/or add local unit tasks \(if applicable\).

 Import HQ CT Task files: HQ CT files are download from the PEX website.